GoldenSylph/solidity-reflections/CONTRIBUTING.md

 #### Reviewing pull requests

-**Any Soldeer community member is welcome to review any pull request**.
+**Any Reflections community member is welcome to review any pull request**.

 All contributors who choose to review and provide feedback on pull requests have a responsibility to both the project and individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving